JosephLing/Mole/ReadMe.md

   {{art.content}}
 {% endfor %}
 ```
 To cause a recursive pattern of posts but that will include the current post.
-Is currently only fixed to do 2 levels of recursion so it would be best to wrap in an if statement `{{% if art.title != config.tilte %}}`.
+Is currently only fixed to do 2 levels of recursion so it would be best to wrap in an if statement `{{% if art.title != config.title %}}`.

 ## command line
 `mole build`